Skip to main content

 Library Services provides reference and instructional support, print and non-print media, audiovisual equipment, online databases, Internet access, distance education support, and remote access to resources and services.
 Students may find information in their field of study, as well as general interest material, through the VGCC library and through interlibrary loan agreements with other libraries.
 Librarians provide information literacy classes and individual instruction as needed.
 Library Services also offers students a variety of other resources, including quiet spaces for individual or group study and access to computers, printers, and copiers.

 In order to check out materials or use computers, students must obtain a library card by completing an information form, providing their student ID, and agreeing to Library Services procedures.
-For additional information please visit https://library.vgcc.edu/home .
+For additional information please visit the VGCC Library Website.

 To Top of Page